Table of Contents

 100,000 + 75,000 + 75,000 = $250,000

 Assuming you didn’t have any other sources of income, your annual business revenue would be $250,000.
 Remember, this is before taking any expenses into account.
-Your profits will be what you calculate after subtracting the expenses involved in making the jewelry, as well as operating expenses, from your total revenue.
+Your profit will be whatever remains after you subtract the expenses involved in making the jewelry, as well as operating expenses, from your total revenue.

 What Is Considered Good Annual Small Business Revenue?

 What’s considered a good annual revenue for a small business depends on the size of the business.
-The average annual revenue for a small business with a single owner and no employees is $44,000 per year.
+Census figures show that the average annual revenue for a small business with a single owner and no employees is $57,600 per year.
 As the number of employees starts to rise, so does the average revenue.

-The average revenue for companies with one to four employees is $387,000, while the average revenue for businesses with up to nine employees is around $1 million.
+The average revenue for companies with one to four employees is about $526,600, while the average revenue for businesses with up to nine employees is around $782,400.

 Is Including Annual Recurring Revenue Worthwhile?

 Annual recurring revenue (ARR) is a metric primarily used by businesses operating on a subscription-based model.
-ARR tells you the normalized annual revenue that a company expects to receive from its subscribers in return for products and services provided.
+ARR tells you the normalized annual revenue that a company expects to receive from its subscribers in return for its products and services.
 In other words, it is the predictable and recurring revenue generated by customers within a one-year period.

 ARR is similar to monthly recurring revenue (MRR) — the key difference is that ARR is normalized to a year rather than a month.